lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Standardized on snake_case for all database property names
 - Using `xdist_group` markers and careful fixture design to manage E2E test isolation for shared resources (Qdrant, Neo4j)
 - Implementing reusable test fixtures to ensure proper database connections in E2E tests
+- Created new design for advanced retrieval strategies combining Qdrant and Neo4j for better results
+- Defined future expansions for retrieval endpoints to be implemented in Phase 11

 ## Tech Stack
 - Backend: FastAPI (Python)